ronak-kumar-sing/Make-it-app/README.md

 ### 📋 Task Management
 - Create, organize, and prioritize tasks
-- Set deadlines and reminders
+- Set deadlines and reminders with customizable time options
-- Track completion status
+- Track completion status with automatic archiving of completed past-due tasks
 - Categorize tasks by subject or project

+### 🗄️ Smart Task Management
+- Automatic archiving of completed tasks that are past their due date
+- Configurable retention periods for tasks
+- Clean interface with archived tasks hidden by default
+- Manual and automatic archive options

 ### ⏱️ Study Timer
 - Pomodoro technique implementation
+- Background timer functionality - keeps running when the app is minimized or screen is off
+- Persistent timer notification with real-time updates in the notification bar
 - Customizable work/break intervals
 - Session tracking and statistics
 - Focus mode to minimize distractions